 Other symptoms include stiff and swollen knee joints, difficulty bending and straightening the knee, pain during or after vigorous exercise, weakness or buckling in the knee, and the feeling of the knee “locking” and making creaking, clicking, or grinding noises (called crepitus) during movement.

-Arthritis of the knee can be diagnosed through physical examination (your doctor will look for signs of weakness, previous and current injuries, problems weight-baring and walking, and pain and tenderness among other symptoms), x-rays, and sometimes an MRI or CT scan.
+Arthritis in knee can be diagnosed through physical examination (your doctor will look for signs of weakness, previous and current injuries, problems weight-baring and walking, and pain and tenderness among other symptoms), x-rays, and sometimes an MRI or CT scan.

 Blood tests can also be useful for detecting certain types of arthritis, such as rheumatoid.

-What treatment options are available for arthritis of the knee?
+What treatment options are available for arthritis in knee?